MCamp859/hello-world/its-README.md

 Figure 2: ITS RI Typical Workflow

+The ITS RI typical workflow leverages the Media & AI Inference and Feature Matching Service to search the target image(s) in huge database.
+It invokes the Media & AI Inference service to decode the input image and extract the vehicle feature from it, and then sends the feature to Feature Matching edge service which will do the feature matching/searching against the huge database and returns the best matching pictures to the user.
+The following steps show the details of the ITS RI typical workflow.
-1. The user uploads an image to search, the browser sends `get data-source` request to *Query* service via *API Gateway*.
+1. The user inputs an image in Intelligent Traffic Searching Web UI to search, then the Web UI sends get data-source request and reverse image search request to the Query edge service.
-1. Browser sends `reverse image search` request to *Query* service via *API Gateway*.
-1. *Query* service parses the request and finds out the query as a `reverse image search` query, then sends it to *Search Image by Image* service and waits for the response.
+1. The Query edge service parses the requests and finds out the query as a reverse image search query, then sends it to the Search Image by Image edge service and waits for the response.
-1. *Search Image by Image* service needs to convert the unstructured images into feature vector at first, so images and additional job requirements (e.g., models, pre-processing and post-processing mechanism) are transferred to *Structuring* service for computer vision inference.
-Additionally, *Search Image by Image* service waits for the response from *Structuring* service.
+1. The Search Image by Image edge service  converts the unstructured images into feature vector at first, so images and additional job requirements (e.g., models, pre-processing and post-processing mechanism) are transferred to Media & AI Inference edge service for computer vision inference.
+Additionally, the Search Image by Image edge service waits for the response from the Media & AI Inference edge service.
-1. *Structuring* service parses the job and builds an inference pipeline which is then sent to *AI Inference* service together with the images to be queried. *Structuring* service waits for the response of *AI Inference* service.
-As models and dependencies are pre-loaded in *AI Inference* service, the service can process the images and turn them into feature vectors.
-Extracted feature vectors are sent back to *Structuring* service.
+1. The Media & AI Inference edge service parses the job and builds an inference pipeline to process the images and turn them into feature vectors.
+Extracted feature vectors are sent back to the Search Image by Image edge service.
-1. *Search Image by Image* service receives the response from *Structuring* service and moves on to feature matching. *Feature Matching* service calculates the similarity between the feature vectors of the images to be queried and the ones in the database.
-The k most similar feature vectors are sent back to *Search Image by Image* service.
+1. The Search Image by Image edge service receives the response from the Media & AI Inference edge service and moves on to feature matching.
+1. The Feature Matching edge service calculates the similarity between the feature vectors of the images to be queried and the ones in the database.
+The k most similar feature vectors are sent back to the Search Image by Image edge service.
-1. *Query* service gets a response from *Search Image by Image* service and queries the storage for full information of the feature vectors.
+1. The Query edge service gets a response from the Search Image by Image edge service and queries the storage for full information of the feature vectors.
+Then the Web UI shows the corresponding images.
-1. The user selects one vehicle from the top-k result to further get the history of the details.

-### Example Use Case: Search Image by Image

-The Use Case diagram below shows the workflow of search image by image use case.

-![The Use Case for search image by image is represented by a complex block diagram.](/content/dam/develop/external/us/en/images/reference-implementation/intelligent-traffic-searching-ri-use-case.png)

-Figure 3: Use Case Diagram

-The Search Image by Image Sample Application leverages the *Media & AI Inference* and *Feature Matching* Service to search the target image(s) in huge database.
-It invokes the *Media & AI Inference* service to decode the input image and extract the vehicle feature from it, and then sends the feature to *Feature Matching* service which will do the feature matching/searching against the huge amount of database and returns the best matching pictures to the user.

 ## Get Started